cleytonmuto/cryptography/README.md

 ### 1. Generate Key Pair
 1. Navigate to "Generate Key Pair" tab
-2. Click "Generate Key Pair"
+2. Choose one of the options:
-3. Copy and save your public and private keys securely
+   - **Generate Both Keys**: Downloads a single file with both public and private keys
+   - **Generate Public Key Only**: Downloads only the public key
+   - **Generate Private Key Only**: Downloads only the private key
+3. Keys are downloaded in PEM format (.pem files)
+4. Save your keys securely - especially the private key!

 ### 2. Encrypt a File with RSA
 1. Go to "RSA Encrypt" tab